At a Glance

 - Practical understanding of the operation of equipment, diagnostics and analysis of results.

-- Basic knowledge and understanding of the Environmental Permitting Regulations and the Waste Management Licencing Regulations.
-Environmental knowledge in respect of hazardous waste and a proven ability to respond to emergency situations.
+- Basic knowledge and understanding of the Environmental Permitting Regulations and the Waste Management Licensing Regulations, including environmental knowledge in respect of hazardous waste and a proven ability to respond to emergency situations.

-- Practical experience of substations works on transformers, oil circuit breakers and technical knowledge relating to the safety aspects of substation plant and equipment.
+- Practical experience of substation works on transformers, oil circuit breakers and technical knowledge relating to the safety aspects of substation plant and equipment.

 Salary of £35,283 dependent on experience.

-- Competitive contributory pension scheme (we double‑match your contribution to a max company contribution of 12%).
+- Competitive contributory pension scheme with a max company match of 12%

-- Financial support to help cover the cost of professional membership subscriptions, course fees, books, exam fees and time off for study leave – relevant to your role.
+- Financial support for professional membership subscriptions, course fees, books, exam fees and study leave

-- Family care benefits including a back‑up care service for when your usual care arrangements fall through (six paid days each year as standard with the option to purchase further days).
+- Family care benefits including a backup care service (six paid days each year, with the option to purchase additional days)

-- Access to apps which support health, fitness and wellbeing.
+- Access to apps supporting health, fitness and wellbeing

-- Career development, ongoing training and support, career progression and plenty of opportunity to progress!
+- Career development, ongoing training and support, career progression and plenty of opportunities to progress

 #J-18808-Ljbffr